The choice layer for AI coding

-Learned models that pick the right model, prompt, or harness per task.
+A learned policy that picks the right model, prompt, or harness for each task

 How it works